-Eis Shenron was a subversion.
+- Eis Shenron was a subversion.
 After being beaten by Goku, he begs for mercy.
-Nuova Shenron allows him to live even though he knows he deserves death under the condition that he surrender his dragonball.
+Nuova Shenron allows him to live, even though he knows he deserves death, under the condition that he surrender his Dragon Ball.
 However, he decides to kill Goku in a sneak attack involving Ice blades.
 It's subverted because he actually DOES succeed in his backstab, blinding Goku from his ice blades.
-However, it still ultimately backfired due to Goku's other senses still being high enough for him to punch Eis through the gut and kill him.
+However, it still ultimately backfired due to Goku's other senses still being high enough for him to punch Eis through the gut and finish him with a Dragon Fist.

 Monev: Aren't you afraid I'll try to shoot you while your back is turned?

 Vash: [beat] My finger is still on the trigger.

 - After Accelerator beats Kakine, he is about to shoot Kakine, who is lying on the ground when Yomikawa stops him.
 Kakine then uses his dark matter to stab Yomikawa; Accelerator promptly snaps and proceeds to rip Kakine's arm off and smash him into nothingness.

 - Hilariously used in One Piece.
 After Luffy beats Foxy in their Davy Back Fight boxing match, Foxy offers Luffy a sporting handshake.
 Just as Luffy takes his hand, Foxy whirls about to perform his 'Overhead throw of vengeance'...Luffy's arm just stretches out, and Foxy ends up hitting his head.